HWeber-tech/emp_proving_ground_v1/docs/roadmap.md

 - [ ] Final Dry Run & Sign-off – Run a final dry-run of the entire system under realistic conditions for several days and fix any last bugs.
 This is effectively a user acceptance test (UAT) for the platform.
 DoD: The system runs continuously (in paper mode) for, say, 3 days straight with no crashes or major errors.
 All logs remain at info/debug (no uncaught exceptions).
 Any minor issues found are documented and either fixed or added to a backlog for post-90-day work.
 At the end of this run, gather all evidence (logs, performance metrics, diary samples) and have a wrap-up review meeting.
   **Acceptance criteria:** The review board (or project owner) signs off that the 90-day objectives have been met: data backbone is live, understanding loop is autonomous and interpretable, governance and risk are enforced, and the system is ready for either live pilot or publication.
 If any objective is not met, we clearly itemize why and possibly schedule that as priority in the next roadmap.
-  - Progress: Final dry-run audit tooling now aggregates logs, diary highlights, readiness posture, and KPI telemetry into a Markdown report with severity roll-ups, enabling sign-off reviewers to inspect a single evidence bundle; command-line helpers and pytest fixtures validate the evidence synthesis contract for UAT rehearsals.【F:src/operations/dry_run_audit.py†L1-L640】【F:tests/operations/test_dry_run_audit.py†L15-L220】【F:tools/operations/final_dry_run_audit.py†L1-L120】
+  - Progress: Final dry-run audit tooling now aggregates logs, diary highlights, readiness posture, and KPI telemetry into a Markdown report with severity roll-ups, while flagging log continuity gaps with configurable warn/fail thresholds, uptime ratios, and CLI controls so reviewers can detect evidence drop-outs during sign-off.
+Command-line helpers and pytest fixtures validate the evidence synthesis contract for UAT rehearsals.【F:src/operations/dry_run_audit.py†L18-L820】【F:tests/operations/test_dry_run_audit.py†L1-L220】【F:tools/operations/final_dry_run_audit.py†L1-L120】

 ## Directory Layout & Code Practices